geoportti/example_taito_howto/README.md

 used in reading the file.
 Therefore the parallelization may not provide noticeable speedup.

-Save the script file into your work folder on Taito.
+Save the script file into your working directory on Taito.

 ### 3. Create a batch job script for running your code
-The job is sent into the queue of Taito by a another script called the batch job.
+The job is sent into the queue of Taito by a another script called the [batch job](https://github.com/geoportti/example_taito_howto/blob/master/LakeRun.job.txt).
 Batch Job tells the queue for example system how many jobs is requested and what is the estimated running time of the script.
 In batch job it is essential that we load the required modules and activate the virtual environment.
-Save the batch job into your work forlder on Taito
+Save the batch job into your working directory on Taito

-### 4. Submitting the job into the queue
+### 4. Submit the job into the queue

 Submit the job into the queue with the following command on Taito command prompt:
 ```